 Does the hon.
 Gentleman agree that we are immensely lucky that there are brave individuals—including my constituent, Mala Tribich—who survived the horrific experiences he is talking about and are prepared to speak out about the horror they experienced?
 If we hear at first hand what happened, we can learn the lessons so that we can all work to make sure that nothing like that ever happens again.

-I thank the right hon.
-Lady for her intervention.
-She succinctly makes a point that everyone who has spoken today believes.
+The right hon.
+Lady succinctly makes a point that everyone who has spoken today believes.
 We have to remember those people and what they have been through.

 The escalation of violence did not stop until the end of the war in 1945.
 As the Nazis established themselves in power, they built on the idea of an Aryan race that planned to eliminate any individual who was classified as genetically inferior.
 Such people were alienated from society, with all their social, civil and political rights removed.
 Nowadays, that seems highly discriminatory, as we live in a different generation and a different time with regard to race.
 The Nazis intensified their scheme from forced labour to unjustified murder, while the destruction of war covered up the fact that thousands of individuals were losing their lives because of the strong leadership in Nazi Germany at that time.
 It sounds so far-fetched that it could only be a film—if only that was the case.
 Members have referred to some of the films that correctly recreated the events that took place at that time.